 Dhiego Lima def.
 Chad Laprise by KO (punch) @ 1:37 of Round 1

 Laprise came out aggressively but that didn't work out too well for him; Lima was able to throw a sneaky left-hook and scored a walk-off KO a little over 90 seconds into the fight.
 An unfortunate ending for Laprise, who finally got to fight in front of a Canadian audience.
 Lima has not had the best UFC run, but that win should do a lot to erase those memories.

 Diego Ferreira def.
 Kyle Nelson by TKO (punches) @ 1:23 of Round 2

 For a last-minute replacement, Nelson had some good early success against Ferreira.
 Nelson landed some body kicks and punches that seemed to genuinely hurt Ferreira, but he was unable to follow them up very well.
 Ferreira was able to recover, bide his time and eventually take Nelson down.
 From there, it was all Ferreira who switched back-and-forth between ground-and-pound and straight armbar / kimura attempts.
 Nelson survived the first round but was immediately taken down in the second and was summarily pounded out by Ferreira in the middle of the cage.

 Light Heavyweight Fight

 Aleksandar Rakic def.
-Devin Clark by Technical Knock Out (punches) @ 4:05 of Round 1
+Devin Clark by TKO (punches) @ 4:05 of Round 1

 This fight was action-packed, with Clark cracking Rakic early and beating him up against the cage.
 The referee completely ignored a half-dozen illegal knees to Rakic's head when he had not one but both hands on the mat.
 Rakic was able to rally back, however, and staggered Clark with a spinning back-fist and ended the fight with a flurry of follow-up punches.
 The stoppage was quite late; the refereeing in this fight was atrocious.